htt210/GAN-GenAndMetric/README.md

 C = W2(p_g, p_r) + E_{p_g}[len(x_1, x_2)]
 where p_g, p_r are the model's and the target distributions.
 ```

+This metric was initially developed for GANs but it can be applied to other generative latent variable models such as
+VAEs as well.
 ## Requirements
 ```text
 Python 3.6